 Enough was enough.
 Pushing forward with his feet, he scooted back to the desk so his hands could reach the computer’s keyboard.
 Overshooting the mark, he winced as the soft, doughy part of his midsection pushed roughly against the unyielding metal of the desk’s edges.
 Then a new wave of determination coursed through him, shutting out the thoughts of titles and houses, of moves and new beginnings.
 He tackled the application, entering data with a quick and ferocious alacrity.
 The cover letter too began to come together, a hodgepodge collection of words that he feverishly hoped would speak to something outside of his resume.
 Hardworking, independent, collaborative, were the sorts of words that appeared on his letter, although what they meant he hadn’t the slightest idea.
 Autonomous, compassionate, loyal.

 After 20 minutes or so he sighed with relief and contentment, observing a completed application with an intense feeling that resembled pride.
 This might be it, he couldn’t help thinking.
 Maybe this is where it will begin.
-Excited, he giddily pushed the “Next” button on the computer screen, expected to see that gratifying stock message about how his application was complete and how they would contact him if his credentials were a match.
+Excited, he giddily pushed the “Next” button on the computer screen, expecting to see that gratifying stock message about how his application was complete and how they would contact him if his credentials were a match.

 But he didn’t see it.
 Instead the page seemed stuck in the loading process, its little, multicolored pin wheel spinning in an endless rotation.
 Watching it, he started to feel overcome with something awful, a sickness of sorts, as if his internal fluids, some bile or acid, had become destructive or noxious.
 Finally, the page loaded, but it wasn’t the one he wanted.
-Instead of a confirmation of his completed application, he had been taken to a test, a skills assessment, that would gauge whether or not he had basic competency in core areas.
+Instead of a confirmation message regarding his completed application, he had been taken to a test, a skills assessment that would gauge whether or not he had basic competency in core areas.

 He stared for a moment at the screen, which listed an exhausting number of directions, and then dutifully began.
 The question list was long, judging him in all the areas he had been judged before.
 There were questions in reading comprehension, in quantitative reasoning, all designed to see if he was worthy, to determine if he should be admitted to the next step.
 Most of the queries were fairly easy, straightforward enough where he had no problem finishing before the two-minute time limit he had been given for each question was extinguished.